 Student Society of Health System Pharmacists (SSHP)

 There are many career paths for graduates of a Doctor of Pharmacy program.
-The APhA Career Pathways program is a tool that is used by students to identify their areas of interest and skill within the profession.
-Workshops will be incorporated throughout the curriculum to assist you through the decision making process and expose you to the various options within the Pharmacy profession.
+The APhA Career Pathways program is a tool that is used by students to identify their areas of interest within the profession.
+Workshops will be incorporated throughout the curriculum to assist you through the decision-making process and expose students to the various options within the Pharmacy profession.
 Career Panels are also incorporated into the Pharmaceutical Skills curriculum to provide you exposure to the different careers within pharmacy.
-Our Career Counseling services also include CV development, a 3rd year Career Fair, mock interviews, and Residency preparation.
-Career Development services can be provided by Ms. Ellyn Couillard, the Director of Student Services and student success coaches.
+Our Career Counseling services also include CV development, a 4th year Career Fair, mock interviews, and residency preparation.
+Career Development services can be provided by Ms. Ellyn Couillard, the Director of Student Services, and student success coaches.

-Brief solution-based counseling services for general adjustment, academic, or interpersonal concerns are available through the Office of Student Affairs and Assessment by contacting Ms. Ellyn Couillard, firstname.lastname@example.org or Assistant Dean, Dr. Heather Petrelli, email@example.com.
+Brief solution-based counseling services for general adjustment, academic, or interpersonal concerns are available through the Office of Student Affairs by contacting Ms. Ellyn Couillard, email@example.com or Associate Dean, Dr. Heather Petrelli, firstname.lastname@example.org.
 Students who seek assistance through our office are assured of confidentiality as limited by federal disclosure law and educational integrity.
-There is also a comprehensive Counseling Center at USF’s main campus should students benefit from more intensive or ongoing mental health support to whom Dr. Petrelli and Ms. Couillard can also make referrals.
+There is also a comprehensive Counseling Center at USF should students benefit from more intensive or ongoing mental health support to whom Dr. Petrelli and Ms. Couillard can also make referrals.